Fastlane (2023): SmackDown

 John Cena opened the following episode of SmackDown, however, he was quickly interrupted by The Bloodline (Solo Sikoa and Paul Heyman) with a returning Roman Reigns, who had been on vacation since shortly after SummerSlam.
 After Reigns taunted Cena, Cena stated that there was someone worthy who should challenge Reigns for his Undisputed WWE Universal Championship.
 LA Knight then came out and berated Reigns only for fellow Bloodline member, Jimmy Uso, to attack Knight from behind.
 After clearing the ring, Knight challenged Sikoa to a match that night where he defeated Sikoa.
 Following the match, Reigns performed a Spear on Knight and taunted him with his championship belt.
 It was then announced that Reigns would defend the Undisputed WWE Universal Championship against Knight at Crown Jewel.

 Also on SmackDown, new SmackDown General Manager Nick Aldis noted that due to Bayley distracting the referee, it ultimately cost Charlotte Flair the WWE Women's Championship at Fastlane as Flair had in fact submitted Asuka.
 Aldis in turn scheduled Iyo Sky to defend the championship against Flair in a singles match the following week.
 Sky again retained thanks to more assistance and distractions from her Damage CTRL stablemates, Bayley and Dakota Kai.

 As Carlito was interviewed backstage on the following SmackDown, he was interrupted by Bobby Lashley.
 Carlito then challenged him to a match for that night, however, Lashley's stablemates, The Street Profits (Angelo Dawkins and Montez Ford), attacked Carlito from behind.
 Later, fellow LWO member Santos Escobar requested and was granted a match against Ford for the following week, where Ford won.

 Broadcasting changes

 On August 6, 2025, WWE announced that ESPN's direct-to-consumer streaming service would assume the streaming rights of WWE's main roster PPV and livestreaming events in the United States.
-This was originally to begin with WrestleMania 42 in April 2026, but was pushed up to September 2025 with Wrestlepalooza.
+This was originally to begin with WrestleMania 42 in April 2026, but was pushed up to September 2025 with Wrestlepalooza due to WWE reaching the contracted event broadcast threshold early.
 As such, this was the only Fastlane to livestream on Peacock in the US.